Monika-81/padel-pals/README.md

 #### **Navigation**
 <details>
 At the top of the website there is an internal navigation bar.
 The logo as well as the 'home' choice directs the user back to itself.
 If the user is not logged in, he or she finds the options to register or login.
-When the user is loged in the the log in link changes to log out and a dropdown menu emerges.
-In the dropdown menu the user can add a new forum post or search for a team or player to play padle with.
+When the user is logged in, the login link changes to log out and a dropdown menu emerges.
+In the dropdown menu the user can add a new forum post or search for a team or players to play padel with.
 There is also a menu option to display the profile page of the user.
 If the user is an admin user they can find the link to the backend administration in the same dropdown menu.
-To the far right in the navigationbar there is a search function.
-The top navigationbar transforms to a expandable navigationbar on smaller screens.
+To the far right in the navigation bar there is a search function.
+The top navigation bar transforms to an expandable navigation bar on smaller screens.

 <br>
 <br>